bevyengine/bevy-website/content/learn/book/performance-optimizations/component-storage/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: discuss how Bevy ECS stores data
+* Discuss how Bevy ECS stores data

-TODO: compare and contrast sparse set and table storage
+* Compare and contrast sparse set and table storage

-TODO: show how to swap component storage in a mini-benchmark
+* Show how to swap component storage in a mini-benchmark
+{% end %}